destinyae/developer-docs-1/docs/dynamic-tao/dtao-guide.md

 <br />

 - When the stake is global, every validator’s stake is 100% global, hence every validator’s stake will appear in every subnet.
 A rogue validator would have to hold at least 51% of the total staked TAO, i.e., at least 26,500 TAO (51% of 52,000 TAO), to take control of the consensus power.
-This consensus power would appear in every subnet, giving the rogue validator a control over all the subnets.
+This consensus power would appear in every subnet, giving the rogue validator control over all the subnets.

 - Let’s now make stake 100% local.
 This means that only the stake the validator has in a subnet is applicable for that subnet.
 This validator's stake in other subnets is not taken into account in this subnet.
 For simplicity, assume that all the validators’ stake is evenly spread among these 52 subnets.
 Then each subnet will have 1000 TAO tokens (52,000/52) as a combined stake of its validators.